A healthier river and protection for trees

 The cost of this project is approximately $5 million, with the majority funded by the U.S. Army Corps of Engineers.

 Watch this page for project updates.
+Learn about the planting phase of our river restoration project.

 Frequently Asked Questions